 In the cost approach, property value is determined by what it would cost to rebuild the building if it was demolished, or to build a similar structure.
 This approach is based on the logic that buyers will not pay more for the building than it would cost to construct a similar property today.

 It takes into account the worth of the land the building stands on and any depreciation that has taken place.

 “Insurance companies use the cost approach to determine if the replacement cost of an asset is in alignment with the value,” says Sanchez.
 “Institutional investors use this metric as a guardrail to ensure they’re not overpaying.
 They’re basically asking, ‘Is building new or buying existing properties better?’ and making sure the balance makes sense.”

 How to implement the cost approach

-Using a combination of these different methods, you can calculate the value of your property and determine whether it's worth your time as a property investor.
+Using a combination of these methods, investors can calculate the value of a property and determine whether it's worth their time to investigate closely.

 Before signing on the dotted line, investors should always get an evaluation of a property from a certified appraiser.